The Secret to Happiness: Where Buddhism and Behavioral Economics Meet

-Humans often disagree on most things in life: from arguing over the best restaurant in town to the greatest footballer of all time.
-However, most humans — ancient or modern, from the east or the west, living in mountains or in deserts — would agree that the ultimate purpose of any human endeavor is to find “happiness”.
+Humans often disagree on most things: from arguing over the best restaurant in town to the greatest footballer of all time.
+However, most humans — ancient or modern, from the east or the west, living in the mountains or in deserts — would agree that the ultimate purpose of any human endeavor is to find “happiness.”

 And sometimes, we do find happiness from both individual and collective successes.
-But, the fundamental predicament of life — as Buddha suggests — is that happiness derived from earthly successes does not last forever.
-In fact, contrary to our expectations, suffering — the exact opposite to happiness — often pervades our lives.
-Once back in college, one of my friends, while referring to the sine wave on an oscilloscope, said “if we could plot happiness over time like the voltage, it would follow a similar pattern!”
+But, the fundamental predicament of life — as Buddha suggests — is that happiness derived from worldly successes does not last forever.
+In fact, contrary to our expectations, suffering — the exact opposite of happiness — often pervades our lives.
+Once back in college, one of my friends, while referring to the sine wave on an oscilloscope, said, “if we could plot happiness over time like the voltage, it would follow a similar pattern!”
 Regardless of the true shape of happiness over time, my friend, at least in philosophy, was not wrong after all!
-None of us knew about Daoism back then but he was on the right track: happiness and sadness often come in phases.
+None of us knew about Daoism back then, but he was on the right track: happiness and sadness often come in phases.

-The above pathway may seem rather radical and extreme — perhaps it makes sense only for monks and nuns.
+The above pathway may seem radical and extreme — perhaps it only makes sense for monks and nuns.
 How about us ordinary humans: the ones not necessarily “aspiring” for nirvana?
 Can we do something to maximize our happiness?

 Last semester, as part of one of the courses I was taking, I found this amazing paper by Medvec, Madey, and Gilovich (1995).
-The authors investigate the emotional reactions of silver and bronze medalists of the 1992 Summer Olympics.
-According to their findings, the bronze medalists, despite finishing behind silver medalists, appear to be happier!
+The authors investigate the emotional reactions of silver and bronze medalists at the 1992 Summer Olympics.
+According to their findings, despite finishing behind the silver medalists, the bronze medalists appear to be happier!

 But how is that possible?
 The authors argue: the level of expectation makes the difference — silver medalists are more likely to have the expectation of winning the gold, whereas bronze medalists are more likely to consider the possibility of finishing fourth and winning nothing.

-Long story short: the happiness we derive out of any outcome depends on the relative difference between the actual outcome and the expected outcome.
+Long story short: the happiness we derive from any outcome depends on the relative difference between the actual and expected outcomes.
 If we achieve more than we expected, we find happiness; if we achieve less than our initial expectation, we become sad.